 Don’t Shoot PDX’s organizational work and activism includes direct community education workshops, supporting the outreach of their continued advocacy as first respondents, and helping community members contribute through direct engagement and legislative value.
 Your contributions support programs and services, including Oregon Know Your Rights trainings, community events, legal outreach, activism and direct engagement dialogues, and more.

-PAALF Action Fund helps the Portland Black community imagine the alternatives they deserve and build political participation and leadership to achieve those alternatives.
-Your donations to PAALF Action Fund help keep the wheels of justice turning and helps build Black political participation and leadership in Oregon.
+Imagine Black (formerly Portland African American Leadership Forum Action Fund) helps the Portland Black community imagine the alternatives they deserve, build political participation, and supports leadership to achieve those alternatives.
+Your donations to Imagine Black help keep the wheels of justice turning and helps build Black political participation and leadership in Oregon.

 Food and Agriculture